thiagohmcruz/thiagohmcruz.github.io/index.md

 Small list of facts about me:

 * I'm a great listener
-* I believe empathy is fundamental for any kind of human relationship (personal or professional)to work
+* I believe empathy is fundamental for any kind of human relationship (personal or professional) to succeed
 * I was born and raised in São Paulo, Brazil
 * I'm currently living in Waterloo, Canada, and I spent the 5 years pior living in Toronto
 * When I'm not coding you'll find me reading, eating, binge watching or playing games